jalil-M/CardFraudDetection/README.md

 # Credit Card Fraud Detection Kaggle Dataset - Infosys Assignment

-This is an assignment for an Infosys Tech Recruiter.
+This is an assignment done as part of the Technical recruitment at Infosys.

-He gave us a challenge : Detect Anomalies or Frauds in ATM or Credit Card Transactions.
+I was given a challenge : Detect Anomalies or Frauds in ATM or Credit Card Transactions.
 The first step was to find a suitable dataset in order to conduct our analysis.
 In that regard, I prefered to look for kaggle datasets because it is difficult to find ATM Data sets since it contains sensitive data.

 Hence, I found the **"Credit Card Fraud Detection"** Dataset, which will be a classification challenge.